fmiotello/diff-sfr/README.md

 ## Main changes wrt original Palette implementation

-* `dataset.py` - creation of sound field dataset, starting from frequency responses of rooms
+* `dataset.py` - creation of sound field dataset, starting from frequency responses of rooms (here you can set the number of mics for each room)
 * `mask.py` - random masking of the sound fields, based on the numebr of available mics
 * `metric.py` - added nmse metric